recotoolsbenchmarks/BambooAnalysis/doc/userguide.rst

 a "root selection" with additional cuts and weights, and each should have a unique name (an exception is raised at construction otherwise).
 The root selection allows to do some customisation upfront, e.g. the applying the JSON luminosity block mask for data.
 A plot object refers to a selection, and specifies which variable(s) to plot, with which binning(s), labels, options etc. (the ``plotOpts`` dictionary is copied directly into the plot section of the plotIt configuration file).

+Histograms corresponding to systematic variations (of scalefactors, collections etc. |---| see below) are by default generated automatically alongside the nominal one.
+This can however easily be disabled at the level of a :py:class:`~bamboo.plots.Selection` (and, consequently, all :py:class:`~bamboo.plots.Selection` instances deriving from it, and all :py:class:`~bamboo.plots.Plot` instances using it) or a single plot, by passing ``autoSyst=False`` to the :py:func:`~bamboo.plots.Selection.refine` or :py:func:`~bamboo.plots.Plot.make1D` (or related) method, respectively, when constructing them; so setting ``noSel.autoSyst = False`` right after retrieving the decorated tree and root selection would turn disable all automatic systematic variations.

 .. _ugexpressions: